 Leopard Slugs have a small disc of shell inside their body.
 Slugs evolved from snails and this disc is a remnant of what used to be the snail’s shell.

 Think you've seen one?

-Take a photo and complete our simple online form.
-Your record will help us learn more about their distribution.
+Take a photo and complete our simple online form to help us learn more about their distribution.

-Explore our interactive map and see where the Leopard Slug and other Species Quest bugs have been recorded so far.
+Explore our interactive map and see where the Leopard Slug has been recorded so far.